300481/seafile-server/README.md

 If you like this Chart, I would be happy to get a small appreciation maybe by a direct message

-with "Thank you" on [LinkedIn](https://www.linkedin.com/in/dennis-riemenschneider/).
+with a "Thank you" on [LinkedIn](https://www.linkedin.com/in/dennis-riemenschneider/).

 If you would like to improve the Chart don't hesitate and create a Pull Request on GitHub.